MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Use Node to install gulp.
+1. Use npm to install gulp.

 2. Write a task to copy a js file.